nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

 derivatives have been implemented, allowing both methods to be used in geometry optimizations and frequency calculations.

+## RELATIVISTIC directive

-The RELATIVISTIC directive provides input for the implemented relativistic approximations and is a compound directive that encloses additional directives specific to the
+The `RELATIVISTIC` directive provides input for the implemented relativistic approximations and is a compound directive that encloses additional directives specific to the
 approximations: